Marine Mammals

 Conservation Status: Endangered A1abd ver 3.1, Pop. trend: increasing

-Threats: Vessel collisions, chemical and plastic pollution, man-made noise impacts (seismic surveys, military sonar), entanglement in fishing gear, over fishing
+Threats: Vessel collisions, chemical and plastic pollution, man-made noise impacts (shipping, seismic surveys, military sonar), entanglement in fishing gear, overfishing, coastal development.

 Balaenoptera physalus